6 minutes to read

 If that first sip of coffee has you running for the bathroom, there is a good reason behind it.
 Coffee has laxative properties that stimulate your gastrointestinal tract.

-Drinking a moderate amount of coffee helps digestion and stimulates regular bowel movements.
+Drinking a moderate amount of coffee can help digestion and stimulates regular bowel movements.
 However, drink too much coffee, and you may experience heartburn, acid reflux, upset stomach, diarrhea, nausea, and other digestive problems.

 Some people experience digestive issues after drinking caffeinated beverages because they can stimulate the production of stomach acid and irritate the lining.
 In addition, other compounds found in coffee could cause muscle contractions, leading to abdominal pain and cramps.

-Not being able to get enough sleep at night is one of the signs you are consuming too much caffeine.
+Not being able to get enough rest at night is one of the signs you are consuming too much caffeine.

-That’s because caffeine blocks adenosine, which plays a vital role in sleep control and deep sleep.
-In addition, caffeine affects levels of other hormones and neurotransmitters.
+That’s because caffeine messes with your natural circadian processes, which play a vital role in sleep control and deep sleep.
+In addition, caffeine affects levels of other hormones and neurotransmitters that can interfere with you trying to stop thinking about work once the lights go off.

 According to research, too much caffeine can make it harder to fall asleep, reduce total sleep time, decrease sleep efficiency, and impair perceived sleep quality.

-Keep in mind that your body needs 8-10 hours to eliminate caffeine, which is why this stimulant is likely to interfere with sleep if you consume it in the afternoon.
+Keep in mind that your body needs 8-10 hours to eliminate caffeine, which is why it's likely to interfere with sleep if you consume it in the afternoon.

 Is Moderation Really the Key?